Updated: Aug 21, 2022

 Hey everyone.
 Apologies in advance, as this post won't really be of the usual fun and uplifting type, but lately it has been brought to my attention that perhaps I haven't been super clear on something.

 Note: this post is specifically for Bible-believing Christians.
+If that's not you, please feel free to disregard.

 By now I've made it known that I stan special interests and hobbies, and believe that Christians are allowed to enjoy non-spiritual things and can make those things acts of worship.
 I stand by this.